calebkm/permanent_record/README.md

   ...
 ```

-You can now serve this data to your `ConstantRecord` class:
+Now just load the data that standard YAML way and let your `ConstantRecord` class know about it:

 ```ruby
   class Chapter < ConstantRecord